“Hey, you there!”

 The main point is this:

-I’ve created what I believe is one of the quickest, most advanced & most affordable email copywriting courses in the world, called …
+I’ve created what I believe is one of the quickest, most advanced & most affordable email copywriting courses in the world, called the …

 Let me explain.